Homeopathy Made Simple (Part 1) – First Steps to Homeopathy First Aid

 The following link provides a guide on how often to dose for the intensity of your first-aid or acute problem.
 Its instructions are suitable for any remedy preparation – pills, liquids, creams, and even olfaction doses: How Often Should I Take a Dose of My Remedy.

-Until then, what are you waiting for?
+What are you waiting for?
 Collect a few of the key remedies and start practising.